getredash/website/src/pages/kb/user-guide/dashboards/sharing-dashboards.md

 {% callout info %}

 You can revoke access to a dashboard for external users by toggling `Allow public access`.
 This will break any links to this dashboard that were shared previously.
-If you toggle the checkbox again a new secret link will be generated.
+If you toggle the switch again a new secret link will be generated.

 {% endcallout %}